Resignation Acceptance Letter and Email Examples for Employers

 Reviewed by Michael T., Business Communications Consultant

-This handover version is strong for operational roles.
+This handover version is well suited to operational roles.
 It turns the resignation into a clear transition plan without sounding punitive.

 Preview of the Free Resignation Acceptance Letter Template

-Use the preview to check the structure before downloading the editable version.
-The template keeps the resignation date, final working day, handover tasks and HR next steps easy to review.
+Use this preview to check the structure before downloading the editable version.
+The template makes the resignation date, final working day, handover tasks and HR next steps easy to review.

 How to Write a Resignation Acceptance Letter

-A strong resignation acceptance letter should confirm the employee’s decision, final working day and next steps without rewriting the employment terms.
+A strong resignation acceptance letter should confirm the employee’s decision, final working day and next steps without altering the employment terms.
 Keep the tone respectful and practical.

 ➡️ More practical help in our guide how to write a professional HR letter with a clear next step